InfiniteRasa/Rasa.NET/docs/setup.md

 - Run the `Rasa.Auth` project via `Debug > Start without Debugging`
 - Run the `Rasa.Game` project via `Debug > Start Debugging`
 - Alternatively, define multiple start projects as follows:
--- Right click on the solution
+  - Right click on the solution
--- Click "Set StartUp Projects"
+  - Click "Set StartUp Projects"
--- Choose "Multiple startup projects"
+  - Choose "Multiple startup projects"
--- Set "Action" for both projects wether you want to start with or without debugging
+  - Set "Action" for both projects wether you want to start with or without debugging
+- Of course, you can also build the project and start the Auth server from the bin directory.

 ### Create a game user
 The authentication server can be used to create a user by running a command in the terminal.
 The usage is: `create <email> <username> <password>`.
 Running this command will create a new user in the database that you can use to login with the game client.